HBOT in Lincoln NE: Everything You Need to Know

 Studies at wellness pressures (approximately 1.3–1.5 ATA) show consistent findings in several areas.
 Research has documented improved recovery from physical exertion, reduced perceived fatigue, and lower circulating inflammatory markers in people receiving regular mild HBOT sessions.
 A study involving rugby players found those using mild hyperbaric chambers post-exercise showed faster reductions in creatine kinase levels (a measure of muscle damage) and lower soreness scores compared to controls.

 Systematic reviews of HBOT and cognitive function — including a comprehensive 2022 review in Neuropsychology Review — document improvements in memory, executive function, information processing speed, and global cognitive scores across multiple studies, primarily at 1.5–2.0 ATA with 100% oxygen.
-At wellness pressure levels with supplemental oxygen via cannula, the oxygenation delivered is lower than these clinical protocols — but the directional findings are consistent.
+At wellness pressure levels with oxygen delivered via mask, the oxygenation delivered is lower than these clinical protocols — but the directional findings are consistent.

 Some evidence also exists for low-pressure HBOT improving symptoms associated with long COVID — including brain fog, fatigue, and reduced exercise tolerance — though this research is newer and ongoing.
 Results vary by individual, protocol, and consistency of use.